realumhelp/Creality-K1-and-K1-Max_wiki/Wiki-Changelog.md

 **01/11/2023**
-- Updated script to v3.2 to fix of out range error.
+- Updated script to v3.2 to fix of out range error with KAMP.
 Please uninstall and reinstall it.
 - Added firmware 1.3.2.14 provided by Creality which fixes issues related to version 1.3.2.8.
 Not yet published, use at your own risk!

 **27/10/2023**